 Suspended Moment: The Katthy Cavaliere Fellowship is a major new artist fellowship established in the name of Italian-born, Australian artist Katthy Cavaliere (1972-2012).
 Female-identifying artists or artist collectives were invited to submit proposals for an ambitious new project focused at the intersection of installation and performance art practice.

 In April 2019, artists Frances Barrett (NSW), Giselle Stanborough (NSW) and Sally Rees (TAS) were announced as the recipients of the Fellowship.
-Each artist received $100,000 to realise an ambitious new work that will be presented in three individual exhibitions at the Australian Centre for Contemporary Art (ACCA) (Frances Barrett), Carriageworks (Giselle Stanborough) and MONA (Sally Rees) in 2020.
+Each artist received $100,000 to realise an ambitious new work that are being presented in three individual exhibitions at the Australian Centre for Contemporary Art (ACCA) (Frances Barrett), Carriageworks (Giselle Stanborough) and Mona (Sally Rees) in 2020 – 2021.

 In making the selection on 24 January, which poignantly was the seven-year anniversary of Cavaliere’s death, the panel noted:

-At Carriageworks from 6 March to 8 June 2020, Giselle Stanborough’s Cinopticon will contemporise Foucault’s theory of the ‘panopticon’: instead of the few watching the many, today we watch each other and the few.
-With an affinity for Katthy Cavaliere’s performance of self, Stanborough will work with her own personal online archive to create an immersive performance installation where audiences will see their reflection in unpredictable.
+At Carriageworks from 7 August to 26 September 2020, Giselle Stanborough’s Cinopticon contemporises Foucault’s theory of the ‘panopticon’.
+Instead of the few watching the many, today we watch each other and the few.
+With an affinity for Katthy Cavaliere’s performance of self, Stanborough works with her own personal online archive to create an immersive performance installation where audiences see their reflection in unpredictable ways.

-At MONA from 8 April 2020 – 10 August 2020, Sally Rees will present Crone, a series of works comprising of animations, prints and actions.
+In 2021 at the Museum of Old and New Art in Tasmania, Sally Rees will present Crone, a series of works comprising animations, prints and actions.
 Rees will create a crone identity as an antidote to the perceived invisibility of ageing women in contemporary society.
 Through the crone, the artist seeks to redefine the female elder as a powerful and transgressive figure.

 Born in Sarteano, Tuscany in 1972, Katthy Cavaliere migrated from Italy to Australia with her family when she was four years old.
 She attended University of NSW Art & Design (then known as College of Fine Arts) in Sydney and was a recipient of the Helen Lempriere Travelling Art Scholarship in 2000, enabling her studies in Italy at the Accademia di Belle Arti, Brera, Milano.
 During this time in Italy she studied under Marina Abramović.
 Upon returning to Australia in 2004, Cavaliere staged a survey exhibition called Suspended Moment, which toured to regional galleries in NSW.
 The fellowship has been named to honour Cavaliere’s practice and this landmark exhibition.
 Created at Artspace Sydney, her video performance, Loved, was included in the 54th Venice Biennale, 2011.